 Sweden is a land of extremes when it comes to seasonal weather and daylight hours, and Stockholm is a city built on more than a dozen islands.
 The smallest differences to annual temperature ranges or ocean levels are felt in places like Stockholm long before they reach places like Louisville.
 Yet, unusual extreme weather has already become painfully evident in Kentucky.
 Whether it’s the wind or snow or tornados or heat, you don’t need to be near the ocean or the ice to notice that things are not the same as when you were a kid.

-The video below is from a recent 60 Minutes episode (the story is about 12 minutes long).
+This video is from a recent 60 Minutes episode (the story is about 12 minutes long).
 The swine flu may kill hundreds of thousands of people, but it is containable and manageable to some degree.
 With last month’s news that Arctic ice is melting faster than even the worst-case projections from a few years ago, the prospect of billions of people being displaced or not having access to food or water is maybe the scariest thing around.